Lolontor/faq-accordion-main/README.md

 ## Acknowledgments

-I will like to thank the frontend challenge team for putting up such a wonderful challenges to help individual master frontend development.
-Also, I greatful for Kevin Powell who always mention frontend mentor in most of his tutorials so I decided to check it up.
+I will like to thank the frontend challenge team for putting up such a wonderful challenges to help individuals master frontend development.
+Also, I am greatful for Kevin Powell who always mention frontend mentor in most of his tutorials so I decided to check it up.
 Thank you.